Return

 Kumandin has no dialects.
 Researchers distinguish Turochaksky, Soltonsky, and Krasnogorsky (Starobardinsky) local parlances.
 They have some differences in pronunciation, vocabulary, and morphology, but nobody ever undertook any comprehensive study of them.

-3. Brief history of language study
+3. Brief History of Language Study

-The first texts in Kumandin appeared in the second half of the 19 th century during the spread of Christianity in Altai resulting from missionary activities.
+The first texts in Kumandin appeared in the second half of the 19th century during the spread of Christianity in Altai resulting from missionary activities.
 These texts were religious by nature, among others, translations of some fragments of the Holy Scripture.

-The first recordings of Altai folklore were carried out by a distinguished German Turkologist Vassily Radlov (Wilhelm Radloff) in 1860, 1861, 1865—1967, 1870.
+The first recordings of Altai folklore were carried out by a distinguished German Turkologist Vassily Radlov (Wilhelm Radloff) in 1860, 1861, 1865—1967, and 1870.
 Several Kumandin texts were published in the first volume of his Образцы народной литературы тюркских племен [Samples of Folk Literature of the Turkic Tribes].

-In the second half of the 20 th century, folklore materials were collected by the employees of the Gorno-Altaisk Research Institute of Language, History, and Literature created in 1952 (at present, the Institute of Altai Studies named after S. Surazakov of the Altai Republic).
+In the second half of the 20th century, folklore materials were collected by the employees of the Gorno-Altaisk Research Institute of Language, History, and Literature created in 1952 (at present, the Institute of Altai Studies named after S. Surazakov of the Altai Republic).
 It launched a project of targeted collection of materials of all folklore genres with large-scale expeditions.
-In addition to the recordings made during these expeditions, the collection of fairy tales of the Institute’s archives was replenished with the materials sent by amateur collectors.
+In addition to the recordings made during these expeditions, the collection of fairy tales from the Institute’s archives was replenished with the materials sent by amateur collectors.
 A considerable contribution to the collection of the Kumandin folklore was made by ethnographer F. Satlayev (1921—1995).
 Unfortunately, these materials are only available to researchers, since they were never systematically published and digitized.
-Some samples of Kumandin texts from this collection were also included in the Altai volumes of Памятники фольклора народов Сибири и Дальнего Востока [Monuments of Folklore of the Peoples of Siberia and Far North] : Алтайские народные сказки [Altai Folk Tales], volume 21, and Несказочная проза алтайцев [Altai Nonfictional Prose], volume 30.
+Some samples of Kumandin texts from this collection were also included in the Altai volumes of Памятники фольклора народов Сибири и Дальнего Востока [Monuments of Folklore of the Peoples of Siberia and Far North]: Алтайские народные сказки [Altai Folk Tales], volume 21, and Несказочная проза алтайцев [Altai Nonfictional Prose], volume 30.

 There are more ethnographic than linguistic studies of Kumandin.
 The Biysky Local History Museum features a very extensive museum collection and an exposition dedicated to Kumandins.
 Boris Kadikov was crucial to its creation and now his work is carried on by Ivan Nazarov.

-When it comes to research papers in linguistics, it is impossible not to mention 2 monographs by I. Selyutina on the Kumandin phonetics ( Кумандинский консонантизм: Экспериментально-фонетическое исследование [Kumandin Consonantism: Experimental Phonetic Research].
+When it comes to research papers in linguistics, it is impossible not to mention 2 monographs by I. Selyutina on the Kumandin phonetics (Кумандинский консонантизм: Экспериментально-фонетическое исследование [Kumandin Consonantism: Experimental Phonetic Research].
 Novosibirsk, 1976; Кумандинский вокализм: Экспериментально-фонетическое исследование [Kumandin Vocalism: Experimental Phonetic Research].
 Novosibirsk, 1998).
 We have no knowledge of any other Kumandin-related linguistic research.

 кыс агасына письми ший ал келип ийебен (< ийе берген)